 Camping in County and City Parks

-Several Florida counties and cities host campgrounds every bit as awesome as Florida’s state parks.
-Some have all the amenities; others are more rustic.
+Several Florida counties and cities host campgrounds every bit as awesome as Florida’s state parks, often less expensive — especially for local residents.

-County parks tend to favor local families through discounts and advance registration, but since locals focus on weekends, weeknights are usually available for travelers.
+County parks tend to favor local families through discounts and advance registration, but since locals focus on weekends, weekdays and nights are usually available for the rest of us.

-Reservation windows are often limited to 90 days, but that also makes them good choices for filling gaps in your itinerary later in the planning process.
+Advanced reservation windows are often limited, but that also makes them good choices for filling gaps in your itinerary later in the planning process.

 - Brevard County (Cocoa Beach): 3 full-facility campgrounds with excellent security. brevardfl.gov